 Taking another's perspective hugely develops our personal self-awareness.

 We can’t change the other person.

 But there’s a lot we can change.

 Our perspective.
 Our assumptions.
 Our story.
 Our willingness to be honest.

 We naturally interpret other people’s actions through the lens of our own personality.
 And that colouring quickly leads to misunderstanding.

-By working through conflict together, they gain a better understanding of how they prefer to work, and what matters to them.
+By working through conflict together, we gain a better understanding of how they prefer to work, and what matters to them.
 It also creates a healthy practice: that team members can clash, reconnect and often feel closer as a result of taking time to work on their relationships.